raspberrypilearning/party-pinata/en/step_8.md

 You could:

-+ Use more looks, sounds or motion blocks to animate your message and treats further
++ Use additional looks, sounds, or motion blocks to animate your message and treats further
 + Find images of your favorite treats and add them to the costumes for the Treats sprite
 + Increase the number of treats that fall from the piñata on each hit
 + Make your project easier or harder by changing the number of times you need to hit the piñata before it breaks